Howell SkiBindings Certification (n/c w binding-purchase)

 Howell SkiBindings Certification $9.99

-Certification Training includes: Design and function of Howell SkiBindings; product specifications; special features of Howell SkiBindings; list of required mounting tools and release test-equipment; mounting and installation procedure; selection of release adjustment-settings and release torques (including chart); release measurement testing instructions for all 3-modes of release: (a) lateral-toe / torque about the long axis of the tibia; (b) forward-heel / forward-bending about the long-axis of the tibia; (c) lateral-heel / derivation of Cross-Over-Point; (d) vertical-toe / backward bending-moment about the long axis of the tibia (where applicable, by model) — for both new and used equipment; ((For release measurements, we recommend the Vermont Release Calibrator that's available through Vermont Safety Research in Underhill, Vermont, USA.)); Howell SkiBinding Self-Release Method (for aggressive skiers and racers); special discretionary settings for park, pipe, extreme, off-piste, & racers; troubleshooting procedures; instructions and WARNINGS for mounting technicians and skiers / consumer product information about use and maintenance of Howell SkiBindings; record-keeping; Lifetime Limited Warranty; warranty procedure; parts list; accessory information; legal: copyrights, trademarks, service-marks, issued-patent(s) notices, pending-patent notices; Certification Test including affidavit certifying authentic testing and signature (to be returned on-line to Howell SkiBindings for review & official 'Certification'); 2-way contact information database for important service updates.
+Certification Training includes: Design and function of Howell SkiBindings; product specifications; special features of Howell SkiBindings; list of required mounting tools and release test-equipment; mounting and installation procedure; selection of release adjustment-settings and release torques (including chart); release measurement testing instructions for all 3-modes of release: (a) lateral-toe (torque about the long axis of the tibia); (b) forward-heel (forward-bending about the long-axis of the tibia); (c) lateral-heel (specification of new 'Cross-Over-Point'); (d) vertical-toe (backward bending-moment about the long axis of the tibia (where applicable, by model)) — for both new and used equipment.
+For release measurements, we recommend the Vermont Release Calibrator that's available through Vermont Safety Research in Underhill, Vermont, USA.
+Howell SkiBinding Self-Release Method (for aggressive skiers and racers); special discretionary settings for park, pipe, extreme, off-piste, & racers; troubleshooting procedures; instructions and WARNINGS for service-technicians and skiers; consumer product information about use and maintenance of Howell SkiBindings; record-keeping requirements; Lifetime Limited Warranty; warranty procedure; parts list; accessory information; legal: copyrights, trademarks, service-marks, issued-patent(s) notices, pending-patent notices; Certification Test including affidavit certifying authentic testing and signature (to be returned on-line to Howell SkiBindings for review & official 'Certification'); 2-way contact information database for important service updates.

 Easy and fast re-certification is required for continued mounting, adjustment, and service-maintenance — updates sent to all Certified customers by an email-launched app.